 Most software engineers like you possess an impressive arsenal of skills with an extensive knowledge in mathematics, physics, and other analytical disciplines.
-You have the experience, the education and the willingness to work hard to get to the next level, but the fierce competition requires you to build an engineering resume that stands out from the pack.

 Let’s get straight into it, then!